alexisvincent/systemjs-hot-reloader/README2.md

 [![npm version](https://badge.fury.io/js/systemjs-hot-reloader.svg)](https://badge.fury.io/js/systemjs-hot-reloader)
 [![Build Status](https://travis-ci.org/alexisvincent/systemjs-hot-reloader.svg?branch=master)](https://travis-ci.org/alexisvincent/systemjs-hot-reloader)

-Hot Module Replacement (HMR) for SystemJS.
+Official Hot Module Replacement (HMR) for [SystemJS](https://github.com/systemjs/systemjs).
 As you modify your source, `systemjs-hot-reloader` will add, remove, or swap out modules in the running application, without a page refresh (significantly speeding up development time).

 `systemjs-hot-reloader` **MUST** be used in conjunction with event source such as:
 - [systemjs-tools](https://github.com/alexisvincent/systemjs-tools) - smart development server
 - [chokidar-socket-emitter](https://github.com/capaj/chokidar-socket-emitter) - simple file watcher
 - [jspm-dev-buddy](https://atom.io/packages/jspm-dev-buddy) - atom plugin

 `systemjs-hot-reloader` is a thin layer on top of [systemjs-hmr](https://github.com/alexisvincent/systemjs-hmr), which provides the meat of the reloading logic.
-If you are a library author looking to integrate HMR into your library or want a better understanding of how HMR works in SystemJS then check it out.
+If you are a library author looking to integrate HMR into your library or want a better understanding of how HMR works in [SystemJS](https://github.com/systemjs/systemjs) then check it out.

 ## Usage
 Install with your client-side package manager (choose one)